Was it rape?

-The Rape Crisis Service of Planned Parenthood is available 24 hours a day, 7 days a week.
+Rape Crisis Service of Planned Parenthood is available 24 hours a day, seven days a week.
 All services are free and confidential.
 We are here to provide support to you, your family, and your friends.

 E-mail us or call us at one of the numbers below to schedule an appointment or to discuss whether short-term counseling is right for you.